Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Assignments/OSProject/Instructions.md

   - UIKit
   - SwiftUI
   - or any other Apple Framework
-- [ ] PR are submitted with a template
+- [ ] PR are submitted with a template (you can find one in the linked resources)
 - [ ] Contributions are submitted according to due dates

 ### Due dates